-The Legislature clearly has the power to subsequently amend statutes that enact voter initiatives.
-Const.
-1963, art.
-2, § 9; Advisory Opinion on Constitutionality of 1982 PA 47, 418 Mich 49, 64; 340 NW2d 817 (1983).
-It is unclear, however, if such a subsequent legislative amendment can serve as evidence of the peoples' intent at the time they passed the initiative.
-Here, we follow the pre-amendment holdings of our Supreme Court quoted above, which instruct us to look to the plain meaning of the MMMA's terms to discern the peoples' intent.

-language with the words' "ordinary and plain meaning as would have been understood by the electorate."
+&lt;sup>20 The Legislature clearly has the power to subsequently amend statutes that enact voter initiatives.
+Const 1963, art 2, § 9; Advisory Opinion on Constitutionality of 1982 PA 47, 418 Mich 49, 64; 340 NW2d 817 (1983).
+It is unclear, however, if such a subsequent legislative must "ascertain and give effect to the intent of the electorate, rather than the Legislature, as reflected in the language of the law itself."
+Kolanek, 491 Mich at 397.
+Accordingly, we must construe the MMMA's language with the words' "ordinary and plain meaning as would have been understood by the electorate."
 Id.

-Other cases provide definitions of "bona fide" in § (8)(a)(1)'s pre-amendment context.
-In Redden, another panel of this Court used the dictionary definition of "bona fide."
+Other cases provide definitions of "bona fide" in § (8)(a)(1)'s preamendment context.
+In Redden, another panel of this Court used a dictionary definition of "bona fide."
 Redden, 290 Mich App at 86.
-Random House Webster's College Dictionary (1997) defines "bona fide" as "1.
-Made, done, etc., in good faith; without deception or fraud.
-2. Authentic; genuine; real."
-Id.
-For further guidance, the Michigan Supreme Court indicated its approval of a definition of "bona fide physician patient relationship" from a joint statement issued by the Michigan Board of Medicine and the Michigan Board of Osteopathic Medicine and Surgery: "a pre-existing and ongoing relationship with the patient as a treating physician."
-Kolanek, 491 Mich at 396 n 30 (citations omitted).
+Random House Webster's College Dictionary (2d ed, 1997) defines "bona fide" as "1. made, done, etc., in good faith; without deception or fraud.
+2. authentic; genuine; real."
+For further guidance, the Michigan Supreme Court indicated its approval of a definition of "bona fide physician-patient relationship" from a joint statement issued by the Michigan Board of Medicine and the Michigan Board of Osteopathic Medicine and Surgery: " 'a pre-existing and ongoing relationship with the patient as a treating physician.' " Kolanek, 491 Mich at 396 n 30 (citation omitted).

 In light of these straightforward, common-sense definitions, defendant's argument becomes untenable.
-A registry card-even one verified by the state, pursuant to the requirements of § 6-cannot demonstrate a "pre-existing" relationship between physician and patient, much less show "ongoing" contact between the two.
-Accordingly, mere possession of a patient and/or caregiver's card does not satisfy the requirements of the first element of § 8(a)'s defense.
+A registry identification card-even one verified by the state pursuant to the requirements of § 6-cannot demonstrate a "pre-existing" relationship between a physician and a patient, much less show "ongoing" contact between the two.
+Accordingly, mere possession of a patient's or caregiver's identification card does not satisfy the requirements of the first element of a § 8(a) defense.
 That the statute requires this outcome is in keeping with its medical purpose and protects the patients it is designed to serve.
-By requiring a bona fide physician-patient relationship for § 8's defense, the MMMA prevents doctors who merely write prescriptions-such as the one featured in Redden-from seeing a patient once, issuing a medical marijuana prescription, and never checking on whether that prescription actually treated the patient or served as a palliative.
+By requiring a bona fide physician-patient relationship for the § 8 defense, the MMMA prevents doctors who merely write prescriptions-such as the one featured in Redden-from seeing a patient once, issuing a medical marijuana prescription, and never checking on whether that prescription actually treated the patient or served as a palliative.